-Credit Hour: 3 (2 lecture + 2 studio) Prerequisite: IND 260 or ARC 210 lighting design techniques, lighting measurements and controls, light and form, computations for quantity and quality light, and the use of illuminated models for day lighting and electric lighting design, the base principles of acoustics impacting room acoustics, mechanical system noise, sound absorption and isolation, and the basic principles of electrical systems.
+Credit Hour: 3 (2 lecture + 2 studio) Prerequisite: IND 260 or ARC 210

+This course is a comprehensive overview of the luminous and sonic environment with consideration to energy conscious design.
+Content includes human physiological and psychological perceptions of light in the built environment, natural and electric light sources, day lighting design techniques, lighting measurements and controls, light and form, computations for quantity and quality light, and the use of illuminated models for day lighting and electric lighting design, the base principles of acoustics impacting room acoustics, mechanical system noise, sound absorption and isolation, and the basic principles of electrical systems.